 Mile High United Way welcomes educators, school districts and community organizations to use the videos and replicate the trainings, and we will walk anyone through the components.
 One aspect that cannot be emphasized enough is the role of the UFS Community Advocates who are the first connection point to the parents, a touchpoint for the parents midway through the training, and remain connected with the parents after the training is completed.
 Our strategy is to increase parents’ comfort using technology and then strengthen their role as a partner in their students’ education.

-As a corporate partner of Mile High United Way, Ernst & Young (EY) is joining us to provide laptops, WiFi access, mentors and hands-on support to metro Denver students and families.
-Recognizing that the world has moved more online since the pandemic, EY is not only fundraising internally, it’s reaching out to its corporate network to expand the bridge across the digital divide.
+As a corporate partner of Mile High United Way, Ernst & Young LLP (EY) is joining us to provide laptops, WiFi access, mentors and hands-on support to metro Denver students and families.
+Recognizing the significant learning gap which became sharply apparent since the pandemic, EY is not only fundraising internally, it’s reaching out to its corporate network to bridge the digital divide.